techy-robot/Meteoroid/README.md

 - High print speed 500mm/s and 30k accel

-I designed a little adapter board I called Klipper to CACKLE.
-It basically takes USB-c input and 24v power, and converts this to my CACKLE layout spec and RS485 communication protocal.
+I also designed a little adapter board I called Klipper to CACKLE.
+It basically takes USB-c input and 24v power, and converts this to my [CACKLE](https://github.com/techy-robot/CACKLE) layout spec and RS485 communication protocal.
 It uses a CH32 chip to process the commands and output equivalent Luos spec datapackets over the bus to my system.
 ![](https://raw.githubusercontent.com/techy-robot/Meteoroid/refs/heads/main/Media/Screenshot%20from%202025-04-06%2000-21-57.png)

 # Building